Playing Iron Man Hooky

 DwalinWatson’s go-to dwarf is Thorin, because he’s the Character-Arc Dwarf, and I can’t say Richard Armitage doesn’t work it hard—and gorgeously so—but of those few who were allowed to have personalities rather than single defining qualities, I preferred Bofur and Dwalin—though I admit this could be cheating, as I might have already developed small crushes on James Nesbitt and Graham McTavish*** before they were even cast in these movies.

-KiliFiliNot to say that Fili and Kili aren’t gorgeous Pin-Up Dwarves, because they are.^ Particularly Kili, who is played by Adrian Turner—he’s not my type in Real Life™, but I can’t deny that the craftsmanship is exquisite and the camera clearly wants to have his babies.
+KiliFiliNot to say that Fili and Kili aren’t gorgeous Pin-Up Dwarves, because they are.^ Particularly Kili, who is played by Aidan Turner—he’s not my type in Real Life™, but I can’t deny that the craftsmanship is exquisite and the camera clearly wants to have his babies.
 I kept thinking that Fili looked familiar, especially the way he strode around—I was relieved to find out that I did know him: Dean O’Gorman played the Young Aeolus in the Adventures of Hercules/Young Hercules franchises.
 Anyone?
 Are those crickets?
 Fine.
 Moving on.

 Radagast the Brown is far better here than Tom Bombadil would ever have been in LOTR, but that’s not saying a lot.
-His scenes were terrific, and I loved the rabbits so, so much, and the hedgehog and the hinky mushroom references, but this is a place where Mr. Jackson was explaining LOTR instead of making the Hobbit and while again, I do understand, I wanted to get back to Bilbo a bit sooner, please.
+His scenes were terrific, and I loved the rabbits so, so much, and the hedgehog and the hinky mushroom references, but this is a place where Mr. Jackson was explaining LOTR instead of filming the Hobbit and while again, I do understand, I wanted to get back to Bilbo a bit sooner, please.

 On the other hand, watching Saruman try to pooh-pooh the danger signs that both Radagast and Gandalf are reporting is fun.
 But the byplay between Galadriel and Gandalf is odd—can someone tell me if this is Silmarillion compliant?
 Because if it is, I might give it another go.